GEF - GDB Enhanced Features

-- Provides more than 50 commands to drastically change your experience in GDB.
+- Provides a great variety of commands to drastically change your experience in GDB.

-- Easily extendable to create other commands by providing more comprehensible layout to GDB Python API.
+- Easily extensible to create other commands by providing more comprehensible layout to GDB Python API.

-- Suited for real-life apps debugging, exploit development, just as much as CTF (unlike PEDA or PwnDBG)
+- Suited for real-life debugging, exploit development, just as much as for CTFs

 Check out the Screenshot page for more.

-Simply make sure you have GDB 7.7 or higher.
+Simply make sure you have GDB 8.0 or higher, compiled with Python 3.6 or higher.

 Then just start playing (for local files):

 Or (for remote debugging):